Lotteria Italia is an annual game which gives away millions of euros in prize money. The final draw always takes place

 Below this top set of prizes, more awards are also paid out in every draw.
 Prizes in the second category are normally worth €50,000 and prizes in the third are €25,000.
 The number of prizes in each of these categories depends on how many tickets have been sold.

 In recent years there have also been daily prizes in the build-up to the final draw.
-When you buy a Lotteria Italia ticket, there will also be a section marked ‘Gratta qui’ (Scratch Here).
+When you buy a Lotteria Italia ticket, there is a section marked ‘Gratta qui’ (Scratch Here).
 Scratch this to uncover a second code consisting of ten digits.
-You can then submit this code into daily draws which run in the weeks leading up to the Lotteria Italia draw (between 5th October and 11th December, and from 21st December to 25th December, for the 2020 edition).
+You can then submit this code into daily draws which run in the weeks leading up to the Lotteria Italia draw.

 How to Claim

 To claim a Lotteria Italia prize, you must come forward within 180 days of the draw.
 You must have your winning ticket intact and be able to provide proof of your identity.
 You can visit any branch of the Intesa Sanpaolo bank or the Lottomatica prize office at Viale del Campo Boario 56 / D - 00154 in Rome.

 Lotteria Italia’s history dates back to the 1950s and has given players the chance to win magnificent prizes at the start of every year.
 It has been paired with one of the most popular television programmes on the Rai network since 1957.
 Chart how the lottery has changed below:

 - 1957 - The first Lotteria Italia draw took place, combined with The Songs of Luck – Le canzoni della fortuna – television broadcast.
 Tickets had gone on sale the previous October, costing 500 lire, and the first prize was worth 100 million lire.